laurenchen0631/English-Learning/category/common_phrase.md

 	- We have gone through the evidence with a fine-tooth comb.

 ## Frequency
+- more often than not 往往/多半 == most of time
+	- More often than not, a student will come up with the right answer.
 - on and off 時斷時續地/間歇地 == If something happens on and off during a period of time, it happens sometimes.
 	- I've had toothache on and off for a couple of months.
 - (every) now and then 偶爾 == sometimes